 7.3.
-UPDATING THE SOFTWARE
+UPDATING THE EMBEDDED SOFTWARE

-With a view to providing, at all times, the best possible service in terms of performance and technical upgrades, Chauvin Arnoux invites you to update the embedded software of the device (firmware) and the application software (PEL Transfer).
+With a view to providing, at all times, the best possible service in terms of performance and technical improvements, Chauvin Arnoux offers you the possibility of updating the internal software of this instrument by downloading, free of charge, the new version available on our web site.